ernestoarbitrio/arbitrio.fyi/content/posts/create-yout-own-interactive-shell-with-python.md

 ---
+title: "Create your custom interactive shell with python 🐍"
 date: 2022-01-19T12:52:43+01:00
 draft: false
 categories: ["Python"]
 tags: ["python", "advanced-features"]
 socialShareLink: true
 ---

-# Create your custom interactive shell with python 🐍

 It can happen that, sometimes, you need a CLI for you application, and maybe could be nice to have a custom interactive shell with command completion and history.
 Python has the